BIO00066I Workshop 4

 An example of a multiplicative model

 Two people (A and B) walk back to their hotel, in a city they don’t know well.
 Last time, when they both had their phones, it took 30 minutes.
-When person A lost their phone, so it took 35 minutes (ie: +5 minutes).
+When person A lost their phone, it took 35 minutes (ie: +5 minutes).
 When both A and B lost their phones, it took 60 minutes.
-This much longer we would expect the lost-phones problem was simply an additive effect of two phone being lost (30 + 5 + 5).
+This is much longer than we would expect if the lost-phones problem was simply an additive effect of two phones being lost (30 + 5 + 5).
 The problems were multiplicative rather than merely additive.

 8.1 Read data and reformat with pivot_longer

-We’ll assume you have the tidyverse and readxl libraries load already.
-If not load these now.
+We’ll assume you have the tidyverse and readxl libraries loaded already.
+If not, load these now.

 #rename the 'differentiated' column 'induced', which describes it better